Cosylab/autoparamDriver/docs/source/tutorial.rst

 Implementing the device API for interrupts and the iocsh command to trigger a software interrupt is left as an exercise for the reader.

+Fin
+---

+Wrapping up, it has to be pointed out that there is a lot to know about implementing a driver.
+While this tutorial should get you started, you really need to consult the reference documentation for the classes and functions you are using.
+Also, don't forget to check the :doc:`miscellania` page as it contains useful information that is hard to squeeze elsewhere.